-The term 'Variable Interest Rate' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Variable Interest Rate' is included in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Variable Interest Rate refers to the applicable interest rate which comes with a security or loan.
 When such rates are variable, it means that they will fluctuate up or down in time.
 The reason for this is that a specific index or interest rate benchmark underlies them.
 This rate or index will change from time to time in the natural course of events.
 There is a potential great benefit to having such a variable interest rate when this index or interest rate goes down.
 This is because the interest payments of the borrowers will similarly decline.
 On the other hand though, when such underlying benchmarks go up, the interest payments will also rise, sometimes painfully.

 Not every loan, mortgage, or security will utilize the same benchmark index or interest rate as its underlying comparison point with these Variable Interest Rates.
 In fact it actually comes down to the kind of security or loan in question.
 With credit cards, car loans, or mortgages, the Variable Interest Rates are often based on the prime rate for the nation in which the loan is based.
 Naturally the financial institutions, lenders, and banks will assess a spread between their rate and the true benchmark rate.
 The amount of this spread form of fee depends on many factors.
 Some of these are the credit rating of the individual getting the loan and the kind of asset to which the loan is attached.